Bird-cult/datathon/README.md

 This is the code of our team for the first KU Leuven Datathon, where we were the 3rd best Master's team.

-Our approach was mainly to model the default probability of companies.
+Our approach was mainly to directly model the default probability of companies.

 # Jointly predicting probability of default and finding missing values:
   We do not use the categorical country columns that do not seem needed given the continuous ones.